Reading Eggs is not new to us; We’ve subscribed on and off for the past 5 years for Angelina and Hugo and just recently Max too.

 I personally have tried to zone out of listening to Reading Eggs as the Catchy tunes are real earwigs that stay with you the whole day.

-Now if I see an ant I automatically think of Sam the Ant and when we eat marshmallows we joke about Marshmallow Mouse… an insider joke that gets blank looks from others who’ve not experienced Reading Eggs.
-It is through this playful, repetitive, slightly annoying (for adults) tone that Reading Eggs captures the kids attention and imagination and they learn to read.
+Now, if I see an ant I automatically think of Sam the Ant and when we eat marshmallows we joke about Marshmallow Mouse… an insider joke that gets blank looks from others who’ve not experienced Reading Eggs.
+It is through this playful, repetitive, slightly annoying (for adults) tone that Reading Eggs captures the kids’ attention and imagination and they learn to read.

-Back to the Map and the lessons: At each station there is a focus of the lesson, first it’s letters with some sight words mixed in, then it moves to more sight words and sentence formation.
+Back to the Map and the lessons: At each station, there is a focus of the lesson, first it’s lettering with some sight words mixed in, then it moves to more sight words and sentence formation.
 Each lesson has a couple of different sections, each tackling letter and word recognition in a different way, addressing the different learning styles of kids.
 There are games of birds flying from branch to branch or frogs jumping from leaf to leaf.
 When the kids do something right there is a big cheer, wrong and they are buzzed or told “No”.

-At the end of each lesson there is a special egg that hatches and out comes a quirky animal like Pram Lamb, Sunny Snail, etc, Overall it’s fun and engaging!
+At the end of each lesson there is a special egg that hatches and out comes a quirky animal-like Pram Lamb, Sunny Snail, etc, Overall it’s fun and engaging!